 5. Review and update the privacy notice at least annually and obtain Executive Committee sign-off

-7. Ensure we receive an individual’s personal data from a source other than that individual, we provide them the RCOG Privacy Policy without undue delay and at least within one month.
+7. Ensure that when we receive an individual’s personal data from a source other than that individual, we provide them with the RCOG Privacy Policy without undue delay and at least within one month.

-1. Ensure that RCOG records and information containing personal data are protected and not disclosed inappropriately, either by accident or design, whilst in use or when it is being transferred
+1. Ensure that RCOG records and information containing personal data are protected and not disclosed inappropriately, either by accident or design, whilst in use or when they are being transferred, e.g. by using Mimecast to encrypt all personal data sent via email

-3. Ensure the processing and sharing of RCOG records and information containing personal data with external, third parties must follow one and/or other of the following processes:
+2. Ensure the processing and sharing of RCOG records and information containing personal data with external, third parties must follow one and/or other of the following processes to ensure it is safe and legal:

-1. Client (Data Controller) and Contractor (Data Processor) personal data sharing must be governed by a written and signed contract or service agreement that meets RCOG data protection standards, e.g. the RCOG Contract/Service Agreement plus Data Protection Schedule
+1. Client (Data Controller) and Contractor (Data Processor) personal data sharing must be governed by a written and signed contract or service agreement that meets RCOG data protection standards, e.g. the RCOG Contract/Service Agreement plus Data Protection Schedule.
+Where the contract proposed is different to the RCOG contractual templates, you and the IG Team are to complete a “risk assessment” as part of “due diligence” and assess if the differences/gaps pose a risk to the College

 2. Equal partner (Data Controller to Data Controller) personal data sharing must be governed by a written and signed Information Sharing Agreement (ISA) that meets RCOG data protection standards, e.g. the RCOG Information Sharing Agreement template

-4. Refer to the following policies regarding the secure use and handling of RCOG records and information containing personal data:
+3. Refer to the following policies regarding the secure handling and transfer of RCOG records and information containing personal data:

-1. All people have the right to withdraw their consent to have their personal data shared at any time – you can withdraw your consent to receive communications at any time by updating your preferences in your account.
+Ensure all people have the right to withdraw their consent to have their personal data shared at any time

 1. Guarantee it is as easy to withdraw consent as it is to give consent – the processes will vary dependent on the nature of consent obtained for data processing